 - To obtain a defragmented backup of a shadowed disk, begin by closing files and stopping application access to the disks.
 Dismount the virtual unit to dissolve the shadow set.
 Use the /NOUNLOAD qualifier to avoid spinning down the members of the shadow set.
-Remount the virtual unit as a private device, and use BACKUP/IMAGE (see Section 9.3.4) with the virtual unit as the source of the backup operation.
-This is the recommended method of backing up shadow sets. - To minimize the amount of time that data is unavailable to applications, consider remounting the shadow set with one less member (see Section 4.10.4).
+Remount the virtual unit as a private device, and use BACKUP/IMAGE (see Section 9.3.4, "Using BACKUP/IMAGE on a Shadow Set") with the virtual unit as the source of the backup operation.
+This is the recommended method of backing up shadow sets. - To minimize the amount of time that data is unavailable to applications, consider remounting the shadow set with one less member (see Section 4.10.4, "Dismounting and Remounting With One Less Member for Backup").
 Then back up the dismounted member.
 This technique keeps the shadow set in service at the same time that you perform a backup operation.
 Once the backup is complete, remount the member into the shadow set.
 The shadowing software performs a copy, or minicopy, operation to make that member consistent with the other members of the shadow set.